 |Add access for an additional form from this application.|

 API keys are a simple encrypted string that can be used to generate a bearer token, that will in turn be used to call GW Apps APIs related to your applications.
 Make sure that you keep all your keys secure.
 Publicly exposing your credentials can result in your data being compromised.

 API Key Configurations

 While generating your API Key, you can configure the following security options:

-- Enable / Disable API Keys: You can disable your API key at any time, that will ensure that any call using that API Key will no longer work.
+- Enable / Disable API Keys: You can disable your API key at any time, that will disable any call trying to use that API Key.